rkulla/vimogen/README.md

     $ vimogen

-or, for more verbose output:
+For more verbose output, use the `-v` flag.

-    $ vimogen -v

 It will give you a menu of items to choose from: